andrewcooke/choochoo/docs/impulse.md

 ### Overview

-Imagine it's your job to model how an athlete gets better or worse over time.
-To measure *Fitness*.
+Imagine it's your job to predict how an athlete gets better or worse over time.
+To model *Fitness*.
 What do you do?

 You know they get better if they train.
 And - within reason - the more they train the better they get.
 So a good first step would be to